OutSystems/docs-odc/src/eap/tutorial-3-create-calendar.md

 tags:
 ---

-# Task 3: Create a calendar app
+# Task 3: Create a consumer Web App

 The calendar app will use the Library and app previously created.
 It will include: